Go Back

 Key Requirements

-- 2.1.1 Keyboard (Level A): All functionality must be operable through a keyboard interface
+2.1.1 Keyboard (Level A) requires all functionality to be operable through a keyboard interface.

-- 2.1.2 No Keyboard Trap (Level A): Keyboard focus must not become trapped in any part of the content
+2.1.2 No Keyboard Trap (Level A) means keyboard focus must not become trapped in any part of the content.

-- 2.4.3 Focus Order (Level A): Components must receive focus in an order that preserves meaning and operability
+2.4.3 Focus Order (Level A) requires components to receive focus in an order that preserves meaning and operability.

-- 2.4.7 Focus Visible (Level AA): Any keyboard operable user interface must have a visible focus indicator
+2.4.7 Focus Visible (Level AA) means any keyboard operable user interface must have a visible focus indicator.

-- 3.2.1 On Focus (Level A): When an element receives focus, it must not initiate a change of context
+3.2.1 On Focus (Level A) requires that when an element receives focus, it must not initiate a change of context.

 Technical Implementation